What’s that? A new feature? Why yes, yes it is.

 As the full title of the album suggests, it is an exploration specifically of Japanese video game music, mostly from the earlier days of gaming.
 The album unfolds over the course of 34 tracks, and covers songs from a variety of different Japanese computer and console systems from over the years, as well as a number of different composers — some more well-known than others.

-In the sleeve notes for the album, executive producer Steve Goodman (aka electronic music artist and DJ Kode9) describes how he believes that the early chiptunes of 8- and 16-bit systems “transposed the melodies from classical music, rock, reggae and early synth pop into zeroes and ones, incubating them in circuit boards, giving birth to a vibrant sub-species of chip-tune clones and infecting a mutant array of electronic music genres, from hip-hop to techno, house to grime, dubstep to footwork and beyond.”
+In the sleeve notes for the album, executive producer Steve Goodman (aka electronic music artist and DJ Kode9) and digital music historian Nick Dwyer describe how they believe that the early chiptunes of 8- and 16-bit systems “transposed the melodies from classical music, rock, reggae and early synth pop into zeroes and ones, incubating them in circuit boards, giving birth to a vibrant sub-species of chip-tune clones and infecting a mutant array of electronic music genres, from hip-hop to techno, house to grime, dubstep to footwork and beyond.”

-“While made for cheap tinny speakers,” Goodman continues, “all the action seemed cramped into the mid-range, a rush of colour to the ears.
+“While made for cheap tinny speakers,” the notes continue, “all the action seemed cramped into the mid-range, a rush of colour to the ears.
 Yet amplified on a sound system, they were often face-meltingly powerful in the low-end.”

 Well, we’ll soon see about that.
 Let’s go.

 1 – Konami Kukeiha Club: Opening (Cosmic Wars – Famicom)

 I’m unfamiliar with a lot of the games on this album, but Konami Kukeiha Club were responsible for a lot of “greats” over time.
 This track most certainly gets off to a good start, with a mysterious, low sound, gradually building into something more rhythmic.

 There’s something unmistakably “sci-fi” about this sound.
 Perhaps it’s the militaristic beats in the background; perhaps it’s the overall minor tone, shifting to a triumphant major chord for the very last note.